Young-won/deepbiome/docs/source/prerequisites.rst

 Data preprocessing
 ==========================================

-`deepbiome` packages takes microbiome abundance data as input and uses the phylogenetic taxonomy to guide the decision of the optimal number of layers and neurons in the deep learning architecture.
+DeepBiome package takes microbiome abundance data as input and uses the phylogenetic taxonomy to guide the decision of the optimal number of layers and neurons in the deep learning architecture.

-To use deepbiome, you can experiment (1) **`k` times repeatition** or (2) **`k` fold cross-validation**.
+To use DeepBiome, you can experiment (1) **`k` times repetition** or (2) **`k` fold cross-validation**.
 For each experiment, we asuume that the dataset is given by

-    1. **A list of `k` input files for `k` times repeatition.**
+    1. **A list of `k` input files for `k` times repetition.**, or
     1. **One input file for `k` fold cross-validation.**

-With a list of k inputs for k times repeatition
+With a list of `k` inputs for `k` times repetition
 ------------------------------------------------------

-Deepbiome needs 4 data as follow:
+DeepBiome needs 4 data files as follows:

     1. **the tree information**
-    1. **the lists of the input files** (each file has all sample's information for one repeatition)
+    1. **the list of the input files** (each file has all sample's information for one repetition)
-    1. **the list of the name of input files**
+    1. **the list of the names of input files**
     1. **y**

-For `k` times repeatition, we can use the list of `k` input files.
-Each file has all sample's information for one repeatition.
+For `k` times repetition, we can use the list of `k` input files.
+Each file has all sample's information for one repetition.
-In addition, we can set **the training index for each repeatition**.
-If we set the index file, deepbiome build the training set for each repeatition based on each fold index in the index file.
-If not, deepbiome will generate the index file locally.
+In addition, we can set **the training index for each repetition**.
+If we set the index file, DeepBiome builds the training set for each repetition based on each fold index in the index file.
+If not, DeepBiome will generate the index file locally.

-Eath data should have the csv format as follow:
+Eath data should have the csv format as follows:

 tree information (.csv)
     A file about the phylogenetic tree information.